 The Capital of Catalonia.
 The City of Counts.
 Barcelona has many names because it’s famous for many reasons.
 One of the reasons behind Barcelona’s popularity is its size; Barcelona is the second largest in all of Spain and the largest city in Catalonia.
 Big cities always have plenty of things to see, do, wear, hear, and eat, and Barcelona is no exception.
+From the popular spots to some of the hidden gems in Spain, you can easily explore the city!

 When you visit Barcelona, expect your schedule to fill up insanely fast; between annual festivals, live concerts, and street fairs, Barcelona is sure to keep you busy.
 This is doubly true if you’re a football fan.
 This city is the home of the world-famous FC Barcelona club after all!